 The formula for the General solution of a linear homogeneous equation of the n-th order.
 Finding solutions of linear inhomogeneous in the case when the right-hand side of the equation is a quasi multinomial.
 Euler equation.
 Study of boundary value problems for the second-order linear equation (in particular, in the presence of a small parameter for the highest derivative).
 The formula for the General solution of a linear homogeneous system of equations in the case of simple eigenvalues of the coefficient matrix of the system.
 Theorem on reduction of the matrix of linear transformation to Jordan form (without proof).
-The formula for the General solution of a linear homogeneous system in the case of multiple eigenvalues of the matrix of coefficients of the system.
+The formula for the General solution of a linear inhomogeneous system in the case of the system.
 Finding a solution to a linear inhomogeneous system in the case where the free terms of the equations are vector-quasi-polynomials.
-Matrix exponent and its use to obtain the General solution formula and solution of the Cauchy problem for linear homogeneous and inhomogeneous systems.
+Matrix exponent and its use to obtain the General solution of the Cauchy problem for linear homogeneous and inhomogeneous systems.
 Laplace transform and its application to solving linear differential equations with constant coefficients.